burrt/burrt.github.io/index.md

 * **Technical Project Manager**
   * Responsible for understanding the business requirements and translating them into engineering deliverables
   * Enabling a distributed team to collaborate and work productively in an Agile workflow
-  * Provide guidance on software engineering best-practices
+  * Provided guidance on software engineering best-practices

 #### September 2020 - December 2020